duartebaena/SPA-CryptoCurrencies/README.md

 # SPA with Crypto Currencies real-time data
 ## Brief resume:
 * SPA that consumes an API with Crypto Currencies real-time data and displays it.
-* When entering the app you have a button to show stats from all listed coins.
-Or you can click in the crypto logos displayed beneath the button, and it will show you the stats from that specific coin.
+* When entering the app you have a button to show stats from 100 coins.
+"The maximum result is 100 coins per request" Or you can click in the crypto logos displayed beneath the button, and it will show you the stats from that specific coin.
 * **API** used to fetch data: "https://www.coinlore.com/cryptocurrency-data-api"
 * Programming language: **JavaScript**
 * Markup Languages: **HTML**, **CSS**